andewx/xyz.io/dbkit/README.md

 # DBKit Guide
 ## Package ``xyz.dbkit``
 ## Overview
-The dbkit implementation is still considered to be in development mode however you will still find a robust and workable query interface at this moment.
+DBKit module, or the `xyz.dbkit` package operates with two main classes, the `DBMain` object and the `DBNode` object.
 The first consideration when using ``xyz.dbkit.DBMain`` is it constructor.

 ```